sinai-code/MiniProyectosNotas/README.md

 ## Español
 Este proyecto analiza las notas de una clase.
 ## English
-this project analyze the grades of a class.
+This project analyze the grades of a class.
 Mini Project I - Grades Analyzer
+This is my first GitHub project.